 Orphaned, you can’t add it back to the action cadence.
 We recommend avoiding building dependencies on orphaned steps.

-Retired: A step that is deleted from graph after the sales cadence is activated.
+Retired: A step that is deleted from graph after the cadence is activated.
 This step is not deleted from the database.
-After a sales cadence is active targets can be on the step and historical data (in ActionCadenceStepTracker records) can be associated with this step.
+After a cadence is active targets can be on the step and historical data (in ActionCadenceStepTracker records) can be associated with this step.
 When a step is

 Retired, you can’t undo it.
-For more information on what happens to retired steps, see Sales Cadence Builder.
+For more information on what happens to retired steps, see Cadence Builder.

 GoToStepName: If targets exist on this step and the step is deleted, this field tells the action cadence where to send the targets next when they complete the deleted step.
-If this field is blank, the target exits the sales cadence when they complete the step.
+If this field is blank, the target exits the cadence when they complete the step.
 The rules for this field are:

 - It can’t point to the